scottcolfer/scottcolfer.github.io/_posts/2019-03-17-digital-transformation-business-model.md

 Transforming business models requires us to figure out if our 'stuff' is actually valuable:

-- Our first challenge is to figure out what 'value' means in public services, where our focus isn't generating profit or generating a return for shareholders; _read about 'public value' in an upcoming post_
+- Our first challenge is to figure out what 'value' means in public services, where our focus isn't generating profit or generating a return for shareholders; _read about [how to measure value without profit](https://scottcolfer.com/2019/03/19/value-without-profit.html)_
 - Our second challenge is to figure out how to measure 'public value' when working on ths software features of public services; _read about this in an upcoming post_

 **Time**